yoselalberto/Cleaning-and-Getting-Data-Course-Project/Readme.md

 7. Merges train and test data
 8. Extract variables of interest
 9. Compute the mean of each variable for each activity for each subject
-9. Finaly, the data is exported
+9. Finally, the data is exported